anshulsamar/anshulsamar.github.io/_projects/speech.md

 mixture models/RNNs) require an extra step of determining which window of speech corresponds to which English word.
 However, these alignments are not readily available leading to a complicated error prone cycle of alignment generaton and training.
-In Connectonist Temporal Classifcaton (CTC) [1], a recurrent neural network is trained to output characters directly from speech features, without relying on any additonal inputs or alignments, making it invariant to speaker-to-speaker
+In Connectionist Temporal Classifcaton (CTC) [1], a recurrent neural network is trained to output characters directly from speech features, without relying on any additonal inputs or alignments, making it invariant to speaker-to-speaker